 In the event a student scores below a 77 on one or more tests in a class, the student may retake one of those tests to improve that test's score up to 77 percent maximum.
 A student may wish to obtain a written assignment from his or her instructor as practice for feedback prior to taking the retest.
-Any retest given must be completed within one calendar week of the last class meeting.
+Any retest given must be completed by the retest day designated by the instructor.